jmersonuo/jmersonuo.github.io/StoryMaps/map-journal-tutotial.md

 In the map editor, you can customize the maps that used in your story.
 ### 1. Change the basemap ###

 As a novice cartographer, select one of the 12 provided basemaps.
-For this demo, we are going to choose "Terrain with Labels", to emphasise the topography, while maintaining a neutral background that our data points will stand out on.
+For this demo, we are going to choose "Terrain with Labels", to emphasize the topography, while maintaining a neutral background that our data points will stand out on.

 <img src="https://jmersonuo.github.io/StoryMaps/img/Basemaps.JPG" width ="334px">

-In the furutre, you could learn how to [customize](https://www.esri.com/arcgis-blog/products/developers/mapping/design-custom-basemaps-with-the-new-arcgis-vector-tile-style-editor/) basemaps.
+In the future, you could learn how to [customize](https://www.esri.com/arcgis-blog/products/developers/mapping/design-custom-basemaps-with-the-new-arcgis-vector-tile-style-editor/) basemaps.

 <img src="https://www.esri.com/arcgis-blog/wp-content/uploads/2018/05/vse-1920x1080.png" height ="250px">

 ### 2. Add data manually (add points from the novel) ###

 1. Click "Add" > "Add Map Notes".
-You can change the name of they layer.
+You can change the name of the layer.
 We are just going to leave it for now.
 The templates will give you different map symbols to choose from.
 We are going to leave it with the default, "Map Notes".
 2. Notice that you can create features that are point, line, and area types.
 We are going to use a point feature using "Stickpin".
 3. Pan and zoom to the desired location and click on the map to add a pin.
 4. Set the pin's title and description.
 You can even add an image here.
 The map is interactive, so you are adding information that will exist in a popup on the pin.